St. David's Episcopal Church

 Terry accepted her declining health with dignity, refusing to engage in self-pity.
 When asked how she was, Terry enjoyed responding with her catchphrase, "Mean and ornery, as usual."
 She often said learning to take life less seriously, laugh at herself and "be outrageous" was one of her most significant life lessons.
 Almost equally satisfying -- fulfilling a vow to live long enough to vote Donald Trump out of office.

 In recent years, with her mobility reduced, she became a master crafter on steroids.
-She spent many hours a day in her chair, usually with MSNBC in the background on television, producing dozens of bottles decorated with colored lighting, cardboard quilling, beads and carefully designed odds and ends enthusiastically collected by friends at church.
+She spent many hours a day in her chair, usually with MSNBC on television in the background, producing dozens of bottles decorated with colored lighting, cardboard quilling, beads and carefully designed odds and ends enthusiastically collected by friends at church.

 Terry leaves behind dozens of boxes of stuff her children have no idea what to do with, but they're grateful Terry's friends helped with her creative outlets.